-A measurement of pH in the distribution system is made at the same time as the disinfection by-products at one of the four locations on a quarterly basis.
+A measurement of pH in the distribution system is made at the same time as the disinfection byproducts at one of the four locations on a quarterly basis.
 The Guideline does not provide a required value but sets a target range of 7.0-10.5 and is primarily for corrosion control.
+Metro controls and stabilises pH at the source.